IRON-HELL-YES/IRON-HELL-YES/README.md

 ---

 ### HOW I WORK
 - Safety > convenience.
-Security > boasting.
 - Fast is fine; safe is mandatory.
-- Reproducible > clever.
-If it isn’t documented, it didn’t happen.
+- If it isn’t documented, it didn’t happen.
-- Less theater, more patches.
-- Fewer knobs, safer defaults.
 - Threat-model first; automate the boring, verify the critical.

 ---